-There are presently six directors of the Company, all of whom will be standing for re-election.
+There are presently five directors of the Company, all of whom will be standing for re-election.

-The following table and notes thereto state the name of each person proposed to be nominated by management for election as a director, the city, province or state and country in which they are ordinarily resident, all offices of the Company now held by them, their principal occupation, business or employments of each proposed director within the preceding five years, the date they were first appointed as a director of the Company and the number of Common Shares beneficially owned by them, directly or indirectly, or over which they exercises control or direction, as at the date Record Date.
+The following table and notes thereto state the name of each person proposed to be nominated by management for election as a director, the city, province or state and country in which they are ordinarily resident, all offices of the Company now held by them, their principal occupation, business or employments of each proposed director within the preceding five years, the date they were first appointed as a director of the Company and the number of Common Shares beneficially owned by them, directly or indirectly, or over which they exercises control or direction, as at the Record Date.

-Name, Position with Company, Province or State and Country of Residence Date First Appointed as Director Present and Principal Occupation During the Past Five Years (2) Number of Common Shares beneficially owned or over which control or direction is exercised (1) Richard W. Warke West Vancouver, BC Canada January 2, 2020 Director and Executive Chairman of Titan Mining Corporation since June 2017 and President and CEO from October 2012 to September 2018; Executive Chairman and Director of Augusta Gold Corp. since January 2021; President & CEO of Armor Minerals Inc. since February 2015; Executive Chairman of Tethyan Resource Corp. from May 2019 to March 2020 58,965,974 Daniel Earle Toronto, ON Canada November 18, 2019 Vice President and Director of TD Securities from June 2007 to October 2019.
-6,241,360 Poonam Puri (3)(4)(5) Toronto, ON Canada February 23, 2023 Tenured Professor of Law at Osgoode Hall Law School; corporate lawyer and affiliated scholar at Davies, Ward, Phillips & Vineberg LLP.
-93,750 Donald R. Taylor (5) Oro Valley, AZ USA January 2, 2020 President and CEO of Titan Mining Corporation; President and CEO of Augusta Gold Corp.
-194,047 Ron Walsh (3)(4)(5) Vancouver, BC Canada March 20, 2020 Chartered Professional Accountant; Founding partner of Walsh King LLP.
-80,000 Kevin Thomson (3)(4) Toronto, ON Canada March 16, 2021 Senior Executive Vice-President, Strategic Matters of Barrick Gold Corporation since October 2014.
-Nil
+Name, Position with Company, Province or State and Country of Residence Date First Appointed as Director Present and Principal Occupation During the Past Five Years (2) Number of Common Shares beneficially owned or over which control or direction is exercised (1) Richard W. Warke Non-Executive Chairman and Director West Vancouver, BC, Canada January 2, 2020 Executive Chairman of Titan Mining Corporation since October 2012; Executive Chairman of Augusta Gold Corp. since January 7, 2021; President and CEO of Armor Minerals Inc. since February 2015.
+59,204,511 Matthew Rowlinson President, CEO and Director Zug, Switzerland January 1, 2025 Head of Copper Business Development at Glencore Plc from 2021 to 2024; Chief Finance Officer for Copper Americas division at Glencore Plc from 2018 to 2021.
+143,267 Rodrigo Borja (3)(4)(5) Director Quito, Ecuador January 1, 2025 Partner, AVL Abogados. nil Donald R. Taylor (3)(5) Director Oro Valley, AZ, USA January 2, 2020 Director, President and CEO of Titan Mining Corporation and Augusta Gold Corp.
+276,109 Hans Wick (3)(4) Director Bern, Switzerland January 1, 2025 Retired, previously Managing Director of a Swiss private bank.
+185,000

-- (1) Statements as to the Common Shares beneficially owned, directly or indirectly, or over which control or direction is exercised by the directors named above are, in each instance, based upon information furnished by the individual concerned and is calculated as at the Record Date. - (2) Details with respect to other directorships for each director can be found under "Statement of Corporate Governance Practices Directorships". - (3) Member of the Audit Committee. - (4) Member of the Nominating and Corporate Governance Committee. - (5) Member of the Compensation Committee.
+- (1) Statements as to the Common Shares beneficially owned, directly or indirectly, or over which control or direction is exercised by the directors named above are, in each instance, based upon information furnished by the individual concerned and is calculated as at the Record Date. - (2) Details with respect to other directorships for each director can be found under "Statement of Corporate Governance Practices Directorships". - (3) Member of the Audit Committee (as defined below). - (4) Member of the Nominating and Corporate Governance Committee (as defined below). - (5) Member of the Compensation Committee (as defined below).